 Approximately 25 percent of the world population is infected with tuberculosis (TB), a disease that has resurged due to HIV, drug resistance, and socioeconomic factors.
 Imaging plays a central role in the diagnosis and management of TB.
 This course reviews manifestations of the disease throughout the body from head to toe.
-ARRS is proud to collaborate with the Sociedad Mexicana de Radiología e Imagen (SMRI) is pleased to present this course.
+ARRS is proud to collaborate with the Sociedad Mexicana de Radiología e Imagen (SMRI) to present this course.

 Imaging Cardiovascular Disease: The Argentina/USA Experience